m5stack/m5-docs/docs/en/unit/neopixel.md

 ## Description

-**<mark>NeoPixel</mark>** is a RGB LED Cable unit.
-You can program it using NeoPixel Lib supported by Adafruit or using [UIFlow](http://flow.m5stack.com) that will be easier.
-The unit comunicates with M5Core with GROVE Interface.

-?> Be carefull that a Neopixel unit has input port and output port.
-When this unit is connected with M5Core, the input port must be attach with Core and it's output port can be attach with another neopixel unit as shown below.
+**NeoPixel** is a extendable strip light with Neopixels lined on.
+Just in case you haven’t heard about Neopixel yet, Neopixel features digitally addressable LEDs,which means each led can display RGB color and brightness individually.
+It is very easy to program by Single-BUS with simple protocol.
+Another feature is the extension and flexiblulity.You can even connect many of them up together to create a massive long LED display.
+It's important to note that, the brightness and the quantity of LEDs matters the most to the power consuming, if you have a bunch of them connectted up, you will need extra power supply.

+*Notice: please pay attention to the direction of the input port and output port*

 <img src="assets/img/product_pics/unit/unit_neopixel_02.png">

-## Feature
+## Product Features

--  the length: 10cm/20cm/0.5m/1m/2m
+- Alternative length: 10cm/20cm/0.5m/1m/2m
--  GROVE interface, support [UIFlow](http://flow.m5stack.com) and [Arduino](http://www.arduino.cc)
+- Sofeware Development Platform: Arduino, UIFlow(Blockly,Python)
--  Two Lego installation holes
+- Two Lego-compatible holes
+- extendable

 ## Include